 Fish-inspired art is literally everywhere in this province.
 Whether you’re driving past an urban wall, visiting a gallery or admiring a First Nations carving, salmon continue to inspire artists, authors, painters, actors, dancers, and even a national bestseller.
 Gail Anderson-Dargatz’s 2016 novel, The Spawning Grounds, is set around a fictional river in the Thompson-Shuswap region and details the impact of a declining salmon run – which brings us back to our own flight of imagination inspired by Shuswap salmon.

-Come join us under the bridge from now through September 24th, and follow the sockeye back to their spawning grounds in the Adams River.
+Now in virtual reality and on tour in the summer of 2021, find us to follow the sockeye back to their spawning grounds in the Adams River.

 Just Give Me A Rock